allgreed/presentations/into-to-validation/main.md

 Note: because bugs are added and effectively caught at different stages - you can sleep in advance!

 <!--s-->
-## The heros
+## The heroes
 <img src="/img/venn.png" style="background: 0; border: 0; box-shadow: none"/>

-Note: QA - increasing quality and making it cheaper Testing - fighting bugs
+Note: Validation - fighting defects
-Validation - fighting defects
+Testing - fighting bugs
-I'll talk mostly about validation and a bit abount QA
+QA - making the other 2 bearable
 <!--s-->

 ### Let the testers do the testing!